dogweather/forkful/content/en/arduino/creating-a-temporary-file.md

 1. Learn more about file handling with SD cards in Arduino: [Arduino SD Library](https://www.arduino.cc/en/Reference/SD)

-2. To explore how temporary files are managed in more traditional operating systems: [Temporary Files in Windows](https://docs.microsoft.com/en-us/troubleshoot/windows-client/performance/temporary-windows-files)

 3. Arduino's guide to using the onboard EEPROM for persistent storage: [Arduino EEPROM Library](https://www.arduino.cc/en/Reference/EEPROM)